sefaenesergin/find_diff_chars_in_each_line_excel/README.md

 ## code example that deletes the repeats in each row, keeps the non-repeats and creates an excel again
-The following code block iterates through each row in an Excel file and identifies unique values.
-It then presents these unique values in a new Excel file for you.
+It scans each row in an excel sheet and if the text in that row repeats, it deletes the repeats, if not, it keeps them.

 ## How to install this code script to your PC